 Early Origins of the Muscat family

-Another 244 words (17 lines of text) covering the year 1598 is included under the topic Early Muscat History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Muscat research.
+Another 128 words (9 lines of text) covering the year 1598 is included under the topic Early Muscat History in all our PDF Extended History products and printed products wherever possible.

 Muscat Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Muscat are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Muscat include Musket, Muscat, Muscet, Muskett, Muskatt, Muskat, Muskot, Muskott, Mousket, Mouskett, Mouskette, Mousquette, Muskit, Muskitt and many more.